Dallinger/Dallinger/docs/source/setup_virtualenv.rst

     mkdir -p $WORKON_HOME
     source /usr/local/bin/virtualenvwrapper.sh

+Now create the virtualenv using the ``mkvirtualenv`` command as follows:

-Finally if you are using Python 3 that came with your Ubuntu installation (16.04 or 18.04)
+If you are using Python 3 that is part of your Ubuntu installation (16.04 or 18.04):
 ::

     mkvirtualenv dlgr_env --python /usr/bin/python3

-If you are using Python 2 that came with your installation
+If you are using Python 2 that is part of your Ubuntu installation:
 ::

     mkvirtualenv dlgr_env --python /usr/bin/python

-If you are using another python (eg custom installed Python 3.x on Ubuntu 14.04)
+If you are using another Python version
+(eg. custom installed Python 3.x on Ubuntu 14.04):
 ::

     mkvirtualenv dlgr_env --python <specify_your_python_path_here>

-Note that the last line uses Python 2 and not Python 3 as the system python3 in Ubuntu 14.04 LTS is Python 3.4.
-If you install your own Python 3.5 or higher, change the last line to point to the location where you installed that Python.

 These commands use ``pip``, the Python package manager, to install two packages ``virtualenv`` and ``virtualenvwrapper``.
 They set up an